THE DEVON WILLS PROJECT

 |Contains details of over 300, 000 wills, etc., from almost 550 different sources|

-The Devon Wills Project (DWP), undertaken by volunteers and now (November 2014) virtually complete, was set up to provide a finding-aid in the form of a consolidated index of all Devon wills, and also administrations and inventories.
+The Devon Wills Project (DWP), undertaken by volunteers from 2009 to 2022, was set up to provide a finding-aid in the form of a consolidated index of all Devon wills, and also administrations and inventories.
 The index shows where copies, transcripts, abstracts or extracts of such original testamentary documents may be found, and in many cases the whereabouts of the original documents themselves.
 (Here is an article about the project prepared for the Devon Family Historian.)

 Almost all wills and administrations of Devon people were proved or granted in one of two locations, in Devon itself or in London.
 The originals of those wills proved in London - very nearly all at the Prerogative Court of Canterbury (PCC) - have survived.
 However the originals of nearly all wills proved in Devon perished during an air-raid on Exeter in 1942.
 Printed calendars (lists that are more chronological than alphabetical) covering maybe three quarters of the wills proved in Devon had been compiled before the war.
 It was decided that DWP's index should include every testamentary item that was listed in these calendars, whether or not a copy/transcript/abstract of the item had been located.
 Thus, our index includes a huge number of entries generated from these calendars that we term 'list entries' ('le' in the 'Form' Column of the index).
 Although in such cases the original will or administration is lost, and we may have been unable to locate any copy, transcript or abstract of it, at least its existence prior to 1942 is verifiable because it was listed in a calendar.